mk-fg/games/README.rst

   Simple workaround implemented in this mod is to make process fast enough to be less painful - more of a quick disruption than decades-long PITA.

+- combine-music-packs.py

+  Script to parse all .asset/.txt/.yml files in music mods and combine all tracks from these into one mod, with track names having "mod-name :: title" format in in-game player.

+  Using that with hundreds of tracks from mods will break in-game music player, as it turns out (will render overflow as blank playlist) - definitely not designed for that many :)

 .. _Stellaris: http://www.stellariswiki.com/